JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 This is a heavy-handed answer, but it's necessary because of the situation.
 You're basically saying, "I have ethical qualms with giving you the information you're demanding."
 This has the advantage of putting the pressure back on the recruiter, who now has a clear Catch-22 if they continue to press: They're asking you do something you see as unethical to move forward, but they probably don't want to hire someone unethical.

-If they *still* press after thi answer, I'm all out of ideas because I've never seen anyone fail to complete the game with this script.
+If they *still* press after this answer, I'm all out of ideas because I've never seen anyone fail to complete the game with this script.

 ## Summarizing your options